 The utility telecommunication network carries critical telecommunication services that are used to protect, monitor and control the transmission system.
-It helps quickly isolate faulted elements to maintain system stability and to protect equipment from unnecessary damage.
-It also allows transmission system operators to respond to changes in the system and take corrective action as needed.
+It helps to quickly isolate faulted elements to maintain system stability and to protect equipment from unnecessary damage.
+It also allows transmission system operators to respond to changes in the system and take corrective action, as needed.
+System awareness and control is especially critical to respond during a major system or restoration event.
 Outages on the utility telecommunication network can require outages on the transmission system.
 These critical telecommunication services require the utility telecommunication network to be highly reliable and have appropriate capacity.

-The utility telecommunication network can also enable transmission facility owners (TFOs) to remotely monitor the condition of key equipment, remotely collect information for faster troubleshooting, and more effectively manage utility assets.
+The utility telecommunication network can also enable transmission facility owners (TFOs) to remotely monitor the condition of key equipment, remotely collect information for faster troubleshooting and more effectively manage utility assets.
 As more devices become capable of providing information, the telecommunication network will be leveraged further and provide even more value to the AIES.